Martian Manhunter: Post-Zero Hour (mid-1990s–mid-2000s)

 The series also further established the history of both the Manhunter and the Saturnian race.
-The first issue revealed that there was a "real" human John Jones, a police detective who is murdered by corrupt colleagues, and that J'onzz subsequently assumed his identity to complete an important court case.
+The first issue revealed that there was a "real" John Jones, a human police detective who was murdered by corrupt colleagues, and that J'onzz subsequently assumed his identity to complete an important court case.
+He kept Jones' form upon realizing that he could use his prior training in law enforcement as a means of blending in with humanity.